 In addition to ten-hour workdays, work weekenders fellowship together around the Lord’s Table on Sunday a.m.
 This is a special time of communion together as we remember the death and suffering of our Lord Jesus Christ.
 For many, the time around the Table at DL is a treasured moment and a highlight of the weekend.
 Accommodations are rustic at both campsites.
 In most of the living areas of the camps, there is no electricity or running water.
 Bring a sleeping bag, warm clothing, and a working flashlight!
 Because of the nature of work around camp, children and pets are not invited (with few exceptions that are pre-approved by Chief Nick).
 Work Weekend registration will open approximately 6 weeks before the event.

-Registration for the May 5th – May 8th 2023 work weekend is now open.
+Registration for the October 6-9 AND November 3-6 2023 work weekend is now open.

 For more information and to register, go HERE.